migibert/pynetlib/README.md

 - device disability via `ip link set <DEVICE> down`

 Make sure to run the scripts using this library with a user that can perform these operations.

+## Namespaces
+We noticed that `ip netns` command only works with namespaces created with `ip netns add <namespace>` command.
+Namespaces created outside `ip` command (Docker, browsers, ...) are not manipulable this way.
+However, as each process namespace is listed in `/proc/<pid>/ns/net` and `ip netns` works with `/var/run/netns`, pynetlib will create symlinks to make external namespaces manipulable with `ip` command.
+If the namespace does not exist anymore (because there is no more process that work with it), the symlink will be removed.

 ## Installation
 pynetlib is available on Pypi so it can be installed with pip: `pip install pynetlib`